o-power/dashing-data/README.md

 <h2 id="introduction">Introduction</h2>

 Dashing Data is a website which allows users to create charts from their own data.
-Users can create bar charts for free but a subscription must be paid in order to save bar charts or to access other chart types (e.g. line chart).
+Users can create bar charts for free but a subscription must be paid in order to create other chart types (e.g. line chart) or to save charts.

 Once a user is registered, they are presented with a page to choose their subscription length and then make a payment using Stripe.
-When a subscription expires, the user will lose their access.
+When a subscription expires, the user will lose their premium access.

 <h2 id="demo">Demo</h2>

-A live demo of Dashing Data app can be found [here]() on Heroku.
+A live demo of Dashing Data site can be found [here]() on Heroku.

 <h2 id="ux">UX</h2>